microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 1. Go back to all sections that appear with a gray circle and complete those sections.
 1. Ensure all sections pass except **Technical configuration**, which will be addressed in the next lab.

+## Congratulations

-## Congratulations!
-You are done with lab 1.
+You are done with this lab.